Sunday, February 23, 2025

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zobor and Zerak Fronts

-The upper body most closely resembles Zobor while the lower body Zerak, going as far as to emulate the two chrome "lights" and the bumper details - however these don't include the trail hitch associated with the orignal Zeroids.
+The upper body on both most closely resembles Zobor while the lower body Zerak, going as far as to emulate the two chrome "lights" and the bumper details - however these don't include the trail hitch associated with the original Zeroids.
 The arms are somewhat retained as are the hands.
 The best details are the heads which are very close to the original.

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zobor and Zerak Backs